tdulcet/Numbers-Tool/README.md

 Compile without GMP:

-GCC: `g++ -Wall -g -O3 numbers.cpp -o numbers`\
+GCC: `g++ -Wall -g -O3 -flto numbers.cpp -o numbers`\
-Clang: `clang++ -Wall -g -O3 numbers.cpp -o numbers`
+Clang: `clang++ -Wall -g -O3 -flto numbers.cpp -o numbers`

 Compile with GMP:

-GCC: `g++ -Wall -g -O3 numbers.cpp -o numbers -DHAVE_GMP -lgmpxx -lgmp`\
+GCC: `g++ -Wall -g -O3 -flto numbers.cpp -o numbers -DHAVE_GMP -lgmpxx -lgmp`\
-Clang: `clang++ -Wall -g -O3 numbers.cpp -o numbers -DHAVE_GMP -lgmpxx -lgmp`
+Clang: `clang++ -Wall -g -O3 -flto numbers.cpp -o numbers -DHAVE_GMP -lgmpxx -lgmp`

-Run: `./numbers [OPTION(S)]... <NUMBER(S)>...`\
+Run: `./numbers [OPTION(S)]...
+[NUMBER(S)]...`\
-If any of the `<NUMBERS>` are negative, the first must be preceded by a `--`.
+If any of the `NUMBERS` are negative, the first must be preceded by a `--`.
 See [Help](#help) below for full usage information.

 If you want this program to be available for all users, install it.
 Run: `sudo mv numbers /usr/local/bin/numbers` and `sudo chmod +x /usr/local/bin/numbers`.

-On many Linux distributions, including [Ubuntu](https://bugs.launchpad.net/ubuntu/+source/coreutils/+bug/696618) and [Debian](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=608832), the factor command (part of GNU Coreutils) is built without arbitrary-precision/bignum support.
+On Linux distributions with GNU Coreutils older than 9.0, including [Ubuntu](https://bugs.launchpad.net/ubuntu/+source/coreutils/+bug/696618) and [Debian](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=608832), the factor command (part of GNU Coreutils) is built without arbitrary-precision/bignum support.
 If this is the case on your system and you are compiling this program with GMP, you will also need to build the factor command with GMP.
 You can check by running this and checking for any "too large" errors (note that if it was built with arbitrary-precision/bignum support, this may take a few minutes to complete):

 ```bash
 factor 9223372036854775807 18446744073709551615 170141183460469231731687303715884105727 340282366920938463463374607431768211455 57896044618658097711785492504343953926634992332820282019728792003956564819967 115792089237316195423570985008687907853269984665640564039457584007913129639935